Ensono/stacks-azure-data/docs/workloads/azure/data/etl_pipelines/data_quality_azure.md

   - great expectations
 ---

-Stacks data workloads can be deployed with additional Data Quality checks.
+Ensono Stacks data workloads can be deployed with additional Data Quality checks.
 These checks validate that the outputs of a data pipeline meet specified requirements, expressed in a simple, human-readable language.
 It allows you to assert expectations about your data, which can help catch any discrepancies, anomalies, or errors in your data as early in the pipeline as possible.